-I am a geologist, artist, and science illustrator currently live in Saint Paul, Minnesota.
+I am a geologist, educator, artist, and science illustrator living in Saint Paul, Minnesota.
 I currently teach an introductory geology course at Minnesota Community and Technical College and am a freelance illustrator.

 I was born outside Philadelphia and will always love cheesesteaks and soft pretzels.
 I spent my childhood covered in mud and was lucky enough to travel extensively across the western U.S. where I became infatuated with geology.
 My nascent desire to study human history was bolstered by an opportunity to visit Egypt in 1999.
 During those formative years I learned that the key to informing our present is a solid understanding of the past.
 I decided to become an archaeologist.

 My academic journey began at Brown University where I studied Old World Archaeology and Art and Geological Sciences.
 While on an archaeological excavation in Greece, I befriended an emerging explorer named Katy.
 I discovered that oceanography provided an opportunity to combine my interests in both geology and archaeology.

 After Brown I spent a few years working as a marine researcher traveling the world on oceanographic expeditions.
 Eventually I dove into a Master’s degree at the Graduate School of Oceanography at the University of Rhode Island.
-My subject of choice was Kolumbo - a small underwater volcano northeast of Santorini with stunning undulating cliffs of layered pumice.
+My research subject was Kolumbo - a small underwater volcano northeast of Santorini with stunning undulating cliffs of layered pumice.

-Although perfectly happy to spend hour after hour picking crystal grains under a microscope, I had been neglecting a very significant portion of my brain.
+Although perfectly happy to spend every day in the lab picking crystals under a microscope, I had been neglecting a very significant portion of my brain.
 After receiving my Masters at URI, I enrolled in the Science Illustration Program at California State University, Monterey Bay.
-The program was strongly focused on biology and I became engrossed in painting Australia animals.
 I graduated from the Science Illustration Program with a new interest in carnitas and Photoshop.

-I moved to Minnesota in 2012 where I learned metal smithing and jewelry design.
-More recently, I've been writing narrative nonfiction children's books and practicing my blacksmithing, carpentry and sewing.
+I moved to Minnesota in 2012 where I expanded my artistic expression to metalworking and jewelry design.
+In my free time I write narrative nonfiction children's books and practice my blacksmithing, carpentry and sewing.